theforagersdiary/foragersdiary/content/docs/_index.md

 ---
-linkTitle: Guides
+linkTitle: Intro
 title: Introduction
 ---

-👋 Welcome to the demo of the Hugo Blox Documentation template!
+👋 Welcome to the foraging guides and resources!

 <!--more-->

-This site is a demo of the Hugo Blox Documentation theme.
-For the full documentation on how to use this template, refer to the [Hugo Blox Documentation](https://docs.hugoblox.com/).
+This is a placeholder page I've added to get my head around what is going on within the file structure of the site.

 {{< cards >}}
-  {{< card url="getting-started" title="Get Started" icon="document-text" subtitle="Create your docs in just 5 minutes!" >}}
+  {{< card url="hiya" title="hiya!" icon="document-text" subtitle="Something here as a card start" >}}
 {{< /cards >}}